Philippines: Economy

+With an average annual growth rate of six to seven percent since around 2010, the Philippines has emerged as one of the world's fastest-growing economies, driven primarily by its increasing reliance on the service sector.
+Regional development is uneven, however, with Manila (in particular) gaining most of the new economic growth.
+Remittances from overseas Filipinos, mainly seamen and nurses, which the country is the world's largest suppliers of, contribute significantly to the country's economy; they reached a record in 2023, accounting for 8.5 percent of GDP.
+The Philippines is the world's primary business process outsourcing (BPO) center.
+About 1.3 million Filipinos work in the BPO sector, primarily in customer service.
+The country is a pioneer in digital finance, as the first country to put its entire national budget under the blockchain system.

+Like many other governments, the Philippine government engages in for profit activities through state-owned enterprises known as Government-Owned and Controlled Corporations (GOCCs).
+With the exception of the Bangko Sentral ng Pilipinas, all GOCCs (including the controversial new Maharlika Investment Corporation) fall under the supervision of the Governance Commission for GOCCs (GCG).

 Science and technology

 The Philippines has one of the largest agricultural-research systems in Asia, despite relatively low spending on agricultural research and development.
 The country has developed new varieties of crops, including rice, coconuts, and bananas.
 Research organizations include the Philippine Rice Research Institute and the International Rice Research Institute.

 The Philippine Space Agency maintains the country's space program, and the country bought its first satellite in 1996.
 Diwata-1, its first micro-satellite, was launched on the United States' Cygnus spacecraft in 2016.

 The Philippines has a high concentration of cellular-phone users, and a high level of mobile commerce.
 Text messaging is a popular form of communication, and the nation sent an average of one billion SMS messages per day in 2007.
 The Philippine telecommunications industry had been dominated by the PLDT-Globe Telecom duopoly for more than two decades, and the 2021 entry of Dito Telecommunity improved the country's telecommunications service.
 The Philippines was ranked 50th in the Global Innovation Index in 2025.